harrchiu/i-love-ramp-exclamation/README.md

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+## Note to reviewer:

+     After updating a transaction, the provided fix was to clear the paginatedTransactions/all-employees cache as well as the employee-specific transaction cache.
+      1. It is acknowledged that the user must still refetch the current transaction group upon revisit but this solution does preserve the cache of untouched transaction groups/views (i.e. employees that aren't relevant will still be cached).
+      2. An alternative solution is to keep the cache up-to-date with the BE manually, done for ex. by:
+         1) converting caches for all-emps. & employee-specific to objects
+         2) applying transaction updates (can be generalized to change any field) to objects
+         3) updating both caches by re-mapping to stringified object
+      3. In the interest of time and using provided functions, and since both ideas have their tradeoffs (refetching unnecessarily vs. manually syncing cache), the current solution is given as is.
+      4. Thank you for reading!

 ## Submission

 **IMPORTANT:** Before sharing your CodeSandbox, open the `email.txt` file and replace your email on the only line of the file.
 Don't use any prefix or suffix, just your email.